mamewotoko/podplayer/README.md

     * to reduce reload of podcast
     * show description of playing episode
     * cache podcast icon
+        * avoid loading podcast when UI is switched
     * save podcast list and updated time as state
 * support play previous item when KEYCODE_MEDIA_PREVIOUS button is pressed
 * optimize initialization of podplayer